KubeRocketCI/docs/docs/user-guide/pipelines.md

 The Pipelines section allows you to track, restart, and delete pipelines.

-To restart the pipeline run, click the actions button and select **Re-run**:
+To restart the pipeline run, click the actions button and select **Run again**:

   ![Restart pipeline run](../assets/user-guide/restart-pipeline-run.png "Restart pipeline run")